LGBTQ culture in Sydney: Gay Neighbourhoods

 During the Vietnam War, the Darlinghurst Road precinct, known as Kings Cross, became a popular destination for US military personnel on R&R – due chiefly to its proximity to a major naval facility.
 Partially as a result of this, the area gained a reputation as Australia's drugs and prostitution capital and also as one of the very early gay areas.
 Dozens of hotels constructed at the time ensured that "The Cross" remained a gay ghetto well into the 1990s.

 In the years following the World War II, gay men started congregating in bars in Oxford Street, Darlinghurst and by 1969 gay bars such as Ivy's Birdcage and Capriccio's had opened.
 Queer life developed along the Oxford Street strip, which became known as The Golden Mile.

 Demographics

 In 2014, over half a million people, or 3.0% of the adult Australian population, identified as gay, lesbian or "other".
 This included 268,000 people who identified as gay or lesbian and 255,000 people who identified as having an "other" sexual orientation.
 While New South Wales had just under a third of Australia's population, from the 2011 census, the state had 41% of Australia's male same-sex couples with the top ten suburbs for gay couples all in inner Sydney, including Darlinghurst, Potts Point, Kings Cross, Surry Hills, Alexandria, Lane Cove and Newtown.

+In 2019, there were approximately 28,918 people living with HIV across Australia, and NSW is home to approximately 11,721 people living with HIV.